 Of course, there’s a trade-off here.
 The lighter weight of the Deviator Hoody’s fleece makes it one of the “cooler” choices among these recommendations.
 As such, it’s far more comfortable to wear either on warmer spring or mild fall days or as a mid-layer on chillier ones.

-Nonetheless, if you’re looking for a slight dash of warmth to complement a trail run or strenuous hike in cooler weather, it’s hard to get find something more suitable than the breezy Outdoor Research Deviator Hoody.
+Nonetheless, if you’re looking for a slight dash of warmth to complement a trail run or strenuous hike in cooler weather, it’s hard to get find something more suitable than this breezy fleece jacket.

 - Highly breathable